AmazingAng/WTF-Solidity/Languages/en/09_Constant_en/readme.md

 ### Immutable

-The `immutable` variable can be initialized at declaration or in the constructor, so it is more flexible to work with.
+The `immutable` variable can be initialized at declaration or in the constructor, so it is more flexible.

 ``` solidity
     // The immutable variable can be initialized in the constructor and cannot be changed later